molinama/deviget-golang-challenge/README.md

 What we want to see is how well you handle yourself given the time you spend on the problem, how you think, and how you prioritize when time is insufficient to solve everything.

 Please email your solution as soon as you have completed the challenge or the time is up.

+## Decisions Taken
+* In order to control de maxage, I created new struct that will store the timestamp so I can use it to compare against max age.
+I will setup that timestamp inside the getPrice method just after storing it into the map.
+I will preserv the getPrice original signature, so there is no need to modify the tests.

+## Important Notes
+* First of all I will run the tests in order to validate what is going on.